-We are a Jedi church and international ministry of the religion Jediism and the Jedi way of life.
-Jedi at this site are not the same as those portrayed within the Star Wars franchise.
-Star Wars Jedi are fictional characters that exist within a literary and cinematic universe.
-We are a recognized International Ministry and Public Charity; a tax exempt (donations are US income tax deductible) 501(c)3 non-profit organization founded in 2005.
+Jedi church of The Force and international ministry of the Jedi religion, Jediism, and the Jedi way of life.
+A recognized International Ministry and Public Charity; tax exempt (donations are US income tax deductible) 501(c)3 non-profit organization founded in 2005.

 The Jedi here are real people that live or lived their lives according to the principles of Jediism, the real Jedi religion or philosophy.
 Jedi followers, ministers, and leaders embrace Jediism as a real living, breathing religion and sincerely believe in its teachings.
 Jediism does not base its focus on myth and fiction but on the real life issues and philosophies that are at the source of myth.
 Whether you want to become a Jedi, are a real Jedi looking for additional training or just interested in learning about and discussing The Force, we're here for you.